crate/crate/devs/docs/basics.rst

 Using an IDE
 ============

-`IntelliJ IDEA`_ will pick up project structure from the maven poms, but you will need to configure the 'crate-libs-sql-parser' generated sources manually, due to an `IDE bug`_.
-First, build the sources outside of your IDE:
+To import the project into `IntelliJ IDEA`_, first build the sources outside of your IDE with:

-    ./mvnw clean install -DskipTests=true
+    $ ./mvnw clean install -DskipTests=true

-Then import the project into your IDE, go to Project Settings / Modules / crate-libs-sql-parser and mark '>target/generated-sources/antlr' as a Source Folder.
+Then import the project into IntelliJ.
+You may need to explicitly reload maven projects to ensure that it correctly picks up generated source files from antlr.

 Finally, run a `git clean` to remove pointless IntelliJ file changes to checked in config files